What Is Casein Protein?

 - Slow absorption rate, critical at night time or any time you’ll be without protein for long periods

 - Anti- catabolic meaning it will help prevent muscle protein breakdown

-Since casein protein enters the blood stream slowly, it does not have much impact on protein synthesis.
+Since casein protein enters the bloodstream slowly, it does not have much impact on protein synthesis.
 It does have a strong effect in suppressing protein breakdown.
-In other words, it’s a muscle-sparing protein, some would use the term “ anti-catabolic, a term popularized when the original Met-RX was being marketed back in the 90's, this being one of the big selling points of that product.
-I can remember quite a few articles detailing the concept and it's importance.
+In other words, it’s a muscle-sparing protein.
+Some would use the term “ anti-catabolic, a term popularized when the original Met-RX was being marketed back in the 90’s.
+This is one of the big selling points of that product.
+I can remember quite a few articles detailing the concept and its importance.

 So, you want to increase protein synthesis and decrease protein breakdown.
-You can achieve this by supplementing with whey protein (fast absorbing protein that promotes protein synthesis) and casein protein (slow absorbing protein that suppresses protein breakdown).
+You can achieve this by supplementing with whey protein.
+Whey is a fast absorbing protein that promotes protein synthesis.
+In contrast, casein protein is a slow absorbing protein that suppresses protein breakdown.

-To take full advantage of both whey and casein protein, you need to use them at the right times of the day – timing is everything when it comes to protein!
+To take full advantage of both whey and casein protein, you need to use them at the right times of the day.
+Timing is everything when it comes to protein!
 Casein protein should be the only protein you take before going to sleep.
-This goes back to the positive/ negative nitrogen balance ( you could say protein balance), you are basically fasting for the time you sleep until you get up in the morning and eat, this is anywhere from 6 to 10 hours.
-You don’t want your hard-earned muscle being broken down during the night, so using a protein powder that is slowly released over time will prevent this.
-Whey protein, which is critical in the morning or after a workout when you need a fast digesting protein, would do very little before bed as it's absorbed and used within an hour.
+This goes back to the positive/negative nitrogen balance.
+You are basically fasting for the time you sleep until you get up in the morning and eat.
+This is anywhere from 6 to 10 hours.
+You don’t want your hard-earned muscle being broken down during the night.
+Using a protein powder that is slowly released over time will prevent this.
+Whey protein is critical in the morning or after a workout when you need a fast digesting protein.
+Yet it would do very little before bed as it’s absorbed and used within a few hours.

 Proc Natl Acad Sci U S A. 1997 Dec 23; 94(26):14930-5.